thelonelinux/LeetCode_AllInOne/src/OS_CN_DBMS_SQL_Learning/DBMS_SQL_Learning/DBMS_Readme.md

 * If any difficult topic then get it from the index topic wise below and youtube and done.
 * No need to do very deep learning.
 As during interview you have to revise anyways.
 * but if you not learn for long time then you have to restart always so.
+### MOST IMPORTANT LEARN THESE BELOW TOPICS FOR MORE TOUGH INTERVIEW
+* 1. INDEXING AND CLUSTERING
+* 2. TRANSACTIONAL DB, SERIALIZABLE
+* 3. JOINS
+* 4. NORMALIZATION - 1NF, 2NF, 3NF UPTO 4NF WILL BE FINE.
+JUST ENOUGH TO UNDERSTAND INTERVIWER WITH EXAMPLE
+* REST OF THE TOPICS EVEN YOU REVISE ONCE WILL BE DONE, AS YOU ALREADY KNOW THEM.

 ## DBMS LEARNING TOPIC WISE (Follow any one series to learn)